 Position Title: Lower Division Teacher

-Swift School is an independent school serving grades 1-8 located in Roswell, GA, 20 minutes north of Atlanta.
+Swift School is an independent school serving grades 1-8 located in Roswell, Georgia, 20 minutes north of Atlanta.
 Serving a population of approximately 200 students, Swift’s mission is to prepare students with dyslexia and related language-based learning differences to be successful in life.
-Our teachers are passionate about teaching children with learning differences.
-We recognize that each child is unique.
-Our teaching approach, time frame, and expected outcomes reflect the student’s individuality.
-Given that students have a variety of needs, our teachers and administrators often interact with external support professionals to ensure the best overall academic plan for each student.
+The school recognizes that each child is unique and our academic and social-emotional support addresses the needs of each individual learner.
 A Lower Division Lead Teacher is responsible for organizing and implementing the instructional program in order for students to achieve academic success in accordance with Swift School policies and mission.

-- A bachelor’s degree or higher required in education or related field of study
+- Bachelor’s degree or higher required in education or related field of study

-- A minimum of 2 years successful teaching experience in the field of language learning differences preferred
+- Minimum of 2 years successful teaching experience in the field of language learning differences preferred

 - Knowledge of dyslexia